Industry Trends

 You’re an early-stage company and have just received your first venture capital term sheet.
 What does this mean for your startup financing and ownership structure?
 Understanding the impact of preferred stock rights in early-stage company financing is critical when navigating a new venture capital term sheet.
 Your updated startup capitalization table can be confusing, especially with multiple classes of equity that carry distinct rights and preferences.
 This guide explores the most common preferred stock provisions and demonstrates their impact on startup exit proceeds and ownership outcomes.

 Preferred investors often secure specific rights and preferences in exchange for their capital.
 These commonly include dividends, liquidation preferences, conversion rights, and participation rights, sometimes with defined caps.
-Below, we detail each category:
+Below, we detail each category.

 Liquidation preference defines the payout order and base amount for preferred shareholders during a liquidity event.
 Typically noted as a multiple of the OIP, a 1x preference on a $10.00 OIP yields $10.00 (plus accrued dividends) to preferred holders before common shareholders receive any proceeds.
 A 2x preference would pay $20.00 under similar terms.